dis-sg/dis-sg.github.io/_posts/2021-01-04-sg-hawkerfest-campaign.md

 <figure>
 <img src="https://i.imgur.com/LPawvfT.png" alt="sg hawkerfest 8eyespud">
-<figcaption>(8EyedSpud nailed the chee kueh stall sign boards - they look the same regardless of franchise)</figcaption>
+<figcaption><i>8EyedSpud nailed the chee kueh stall sign boards - they look the same regardless of franchise</i></figcaption>
 </figure>

-The other set is full of gradients which gives off a regal feel, fitting for a culture which has just gotten elevated and internationally recognised status.
+The other set is full of gradients which gives off a regal feel, fitting for a culture which has just elevated to internationally recognised status.
 (I’m working on finding the illustrator(s) behind this).

 <figure>
 <img src="https://i.imgur.com/V4PpVrA.jpg" alt="sg hawkerfest illustration">